christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - **Copy Supression Heads** negatively effect true-beliefs and prevents copying the actual location of the object.
     - e.g., John+++, Mark+, cat on basket++++, cat on box--

+: initializing the model's knowledge, updating beliefs based on actions, and preventing incorrect belief propagation to maintain both actual and believed states.

 <br>